-It may not be official, but as far as we're concerned, summer is here.
-Berries, tomatoes, and even corn are all on the table!
+It is official: summer is here.

+Berries, tomatoes, and even corn

+are all on the table!

 Monday's Tomato and Corn Salad is the star of the meal, so if you're not sold on shrimp, choose whatever protein works best for you.
 Grilled chicken, pork chops, or tempeh kabobs would be great, but you can even pair it with a rotisserie chicken, to keep it simple.